httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns Full Representation Data {#example-full-representation}

 In this example, the message content conveys complete representation data.
-This means that in the response `Representation-Digest` and `Content-Digest` are computed on the same value `{"hello": "world"}`, and have the same value.
+This means that in the response, `Representation-Digest` and `Content-Digest` are both computed over the JSON object `{"hello": "world"}`, and thus have the same value.

 ~~~ http-message
 GET /items/123 HTTP/1.1